Best Backpacking Stoves of 2026

 The durable and well-made WindMaster has a sturdy, flat pot stand with teeth that grip the bottom of your cooking pot.
 It can accommodate solo or group-sized pots, making it be the one stove you can take on solo or group trips.
 And (as the name implies) it can boil in the wind when other stoves just cannot (see video on windproofness below).

-Even when you’re out of the wind, there’s a lot to love about the Soto, which won the American Alpine Institute Guide’s Choice Award as well as the most popular ultralight backpacking stove among Pacific Crest Trail thru-hikers.
+Even when you’re out of the wind, there’s a lot to love about the Soto.
+It is among the most popular ultralight backpacking stove among Pacific Crest Trail thru-hikers and Treeline Review writers and editors.

 Read our in-depth review of the Soto Windmaster for more details.